 Commvault recommends using the AWS Well-Architected framework when designing and building your Commvault data management platform in the AWS cloud.
-This section provides the Commvault software features and functions that align with well-architected guidance and provides a reference to reference architectures, design patterns, and best practices that should be used to deliver optimal price, performance, and resilience.
+This section provides the Commvault software features and functions that align with well-architected guidance and provides reference architectures, design patterns, and best practices that should be used to deliver optimal price, performance, and resilience in AWS.